MattDEV02/Covid-19-DashBoard-ITA-DEXMA-/README.md

 Associative-Array (key => Value , the Key is the Column) from which I will take the last 10 elements and finally convert It into a JSON

 that will printed with the "echo" keyword.
-There is also Error prevention.
+There is also Error prevention both in the frontend and in the backend.

+We can also change the number of the days to view

 In the JSON file at https://raw.githubusercontent.com/pcm-dpc/COVID-19/master/dati-json/dpc-covid19-ita-regioni-latest.json I take the